bloominstituteoftechnology/DS-Unit-3-Sprint-3-Productization-and-Cloud/work_notes.md

 # Thursday
 ### What went well (in the context of working on the assignment) today?
+Fixed some blockers from yesterday!

 ### What was particularly interesting or surprising about the topic(s) today?
+The deceptive simplicity of deploying the app to heroku

 ### What was the most challenging part of the work today, and why?
+Trying to absorb all of this new information and actually get the "simple" heroku app deployed :)